Dave Gorman: Radio series

 He hosted a BBC Radio 4 show called Genius, in which members of the public submitted suggestions to make a better world.
 Gorman and a guest then assess the idea in order to determine whether it qualifies as "genius".
-One series of five episodes was broadcast between 27 October and 24 November 2005, with a CD of the first series released on 27 November 2006.
-The second series was broadcast between 7 September and 12 October 2006, with a CD released on 7 January 2008 and a third series between 1 October and 5 November 2007.
-He has made many references to disliking Darren Day in various episodes of the show.

 TV series

 A pilot for a television version of Genius was recorded on 23 November 2007, and a series was commissioned in the spring of 2008.
-The series was created by Ali Crockatt and David Scott, and is produced by Simon Nicholls.

 The six-part series started on Friday 20 March, 10pm on BBC2.
 A second series for 2010 was commissioned by the BBC.
-The show broadcast its first episode on Monday 27 September 2010 at 10pm on BBC Two.

 The Daily Show with Jon Stewart

 On 24 April 2006, Gorman made his first appearance as a reporter (he had previously appeared as a guest on 11 December 2001 promoting Are You Dave Gorman?), in which he was credited as the show's senior new correspondent.
 On 27 April, he debuted as the host of the show's satirical statistical analysis piece called "Poll Smoking with Dave Gorman".
 He was the first Daily Show correspondent to have been born in England, and the third Daily Show correspondent to have been born outside of the United States.
 His most recent appearance on the show was on 5 October 2006.
 He has also appeared co-hosting a segment called "ConTROVersy" with the Daily Show's other English correspondent, John Oliver, in which the pair calmly and genteelly discussed former UK Prime Minister Tony Blair over tea, parodying American stereotypes of Britons.